 Imp-GA-1.1.
 Gateway Zoning Code.
-Adopt a Gateway Zoning Code as a section of the City's Land Use Municipal Code to implement the ~~land use policies and other~~ policies of this Plan.
+Adopt a Gateway Zoning Code as a section of the City's Municipal Code to implement the policies of this Plan.

 Imp-GA-1.2.
 Relocation Assistance.
 Develop a formalized business relocation program that identifies funding, program requirements, and critical infrastructure for industrial users, including incompatible Industrial Limited uses and Industrial General uses.
-(FMC also requested this in addition to EDC)